FabioBl77/AppSpringBoot/README.md

 <br><p>apparirà il riepilogo dell' ordine e verrà chiesto di inserire l'email
-a quel punto verrà recapitata un'email che riepilogherà l'orine</p><br>
+a quel punto verrà recapitata un'email che riepilogherà l'orine</p>
+<p>(A summary of the order will appear, and you will be asked to enter your email.
+At that point, an email summarizing the order will be sent to you.)</p><br>